 Let Johnny Depp serve as an example for the problems with the phrase, but his usage was no more egregious than any others’.
 I take exception with this expression for three reasons:

 1) “Cheers” is a drinking-related saying.
-That’s fine, but this what at an awards show, not a restaurant.
+That’s fine, but this was an awards show, not a restaurant.
 It wasn’t even the Golden Globes which (obviously) serves alcohol.
 This is the biggest issue – it makes no sense.

-2) It reeks (Eurotrash.
+2) It reeks of Eurotrash and, even worse, Americans who wish they were Eurotrash.
 You know these people – they refer to manual transmissions as “standard” and call elevators “lifts” just so you can make a weird face at them to which they respond by saying these exact words (every time): “I was in London, and that’s what they call them in London.”

 3) I’d like to take credit for being part of the cusp of the expression “not so much.”
 In fact, my earliest documented utterance of the phrase was way back in July of 2004.
 I challenge anyone to beat that.
 I’m not claiming to be first, but I’d like to think I beat any of you seven reading this to the punch.
 How is this related to “cheers?”
 Well, tangentially at best.
 I guess I’m just a little bitter, and my lexicographic warning radar is going of like crazy about the soon-to-be “cheers” phenomenon.
 Consider this my warning to people who want to keep European lingo where it belongs.